lazardobrota/FoodOrderingSystem/README.md

 </p>
 <p>

-  Inside `application.properties` you can add ket-value pairs to configure your application, copy template below and change values to the right of equals sign
+  Inside `application.properties` you can add key-value pairs to configure your application, copy template below and change values to the right of equals sign that are in CAPITAL LETTERS
 </p>